 To expand ARHU students' understanding of other cultures and language in an increasingly global society, ARHU students must complete the "Global Engagement Requirement."

 Learning a second language produces deep knowledge of cultural as well as linguistic differences while opening pathways for common understanding.
 The requirement may be satisfied in one of three ways:

-Option 1: Study of a Foreign Language Requirement: Students will take foreign language coursework to the designated level at UMD.
+Option 1: Study of a Foreign Language

+Requirement: Students will take foreign language coursework to the designated level at UMD.
 Please consult an ARHU advisor for a list of the approved course sequences.

-Option 2: Cultural Immersion through Study Abroad
+Option 2: Cultural Immersion Through Study Abroad

-Requirement: Students will participate in 2.
-A pre-approved short- or long-term a semester long Study Abroad experience in a country where English is not the primary language.
+Requirement: Students will participate in a semester long Study Abroad experience in a country where English is not the primary language.